Meconium During Labor: What It Means, Risks & What Happens Next

 Initial Newborn Support

-Care usually continues in the neonatal intensive care unit, where staff monitor oxygen levels and respiratory function without delay.
+Care usually continues in the neonatal intensive care unit, where staff monitor oxygen levels and respiratory function.
+When meconium aspiration syndrome is severe, surfactant therapy may improve lung function and support safer gas exchange.

 Respiratory Assistance Options